SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/amazon-opensearch.md

 ---
-id: amazon-opensearch-service
+id: amazon-opensearch
-title: Amazon OpenSearch Service
+title: Amazon OpenSearch
 description: Learn about the collection process for the Amazon OpenSearch Service.
 ---